 What happens next?

-The Boundary Commission for England have launched the Review and intend to publish their initial proposals and conduct an eight-week written consultation in early summer 2021.
+On 8 June 2021, the Boundary Commission for England have released their initial proposals for the parliamentary boundaries from 2023 across England.
+There is an eight-week written consultation period which also launched on 8 June and will close on the 2 August 2021.
 The full timetable for the 2023 Review is shown below.

 Timetable for the 2023 Review